What to Expect?

 Your child will be admitted to the hospital after the procedure.
-While in the hospital your child will have an IV (soft hollow tube placed in a vein) so he or she can get IV fluids for 1-2 days.
+While in the hospital your child will have an IV (soft, hollow tube placed in a vein) so they can get IV fluids for one-two days.

 It is normal to have some blood in the urine for several days after having a PCNL.
 A small tube (catheter) will be in place to drain urine from the bladder.
 This catheter is removed after 24 hours.
 A nephrostomy tube (a drainage tube into the kidney) will be in place after the surgery.
 Your child may go home with the nephrostomy tube in place.
 You will be given instructions on how to change the dressing and care for the tube.